The What's, Why's and How-to's of Hormetic Stress

 2. Cold Exposure

-Exposure to cold water for brief periods can stimulate the body’s adaptive response mechanisms.
+Exposure to cold water for brief periods can stimulate the body’s adaptive response mechanisms and cold shock proteins.

 Methods for cold exposure include: